JaimeCardozo2212/Bot_Cura_Ring_Amuleto/README.md

 Clicando no Start o bot começa a funcionar

-Para parar o bot é só precionar a tecla "esc" a interface do bote abrira!
+Para parar o bot é só precionar a tecla "esc" a interface do bot abrira!